All Episodes

 And so the Times in this story is struggling to figure out some kind of fairness doctrine solution to the problem.

-They're trying to find a way they can balance this because Trump is generating so much more coverage.
+I kid you not, they're trying to figure out a way they can balance this because Trump is generating so much more coverage.

 They're not starting it.